pangloss/objectify_xml/README.txt

 == DESCRIPTION:

 Provides an easy to use DSL resembling ActiveRecord for defining objects representing any XML document, including deeply nested ones.
 This project was extracted from my ruby-picasa gem.
 You can find ruby-picasa at http://github.com/pangloss/ruby-picasa or available as a gem.

-require 'objectify_xml'
-require 'objectify_xml/atom' # optional

-Atom support is significant but may be incomplete.
-Please submit your improvements or support for additional formats, preferably via github.
+The project also has significant (if not complete) Atom support.

 == FEATURES: